RSS

 Content

-2024: FSTEC warned of vulnerability'killing' websites
+FSTEC warned of a vulnerability that "kills" websites

 On April 8, FSTEC sent a warning about a vulnerability BDU:2024-02653[4] in the implementation of the HTTP/2 protocol in the Apache HTTP Server web server, which allows using a special sequence of packages to disable the web server, that is, to perform a DoS attack on a vulnerable server and make it inaccessible.
 However, according to the American Information Security Incident Response Center (CERT CC) of the same vulnerability[5], quite a few implementations of HTTP/2 servers are subject to: Apache Tomcat, Apache Traffic Server, Envoy proxy, Golang, h2 Rust crate, nghttp2, amphp/http, Node.js and Tempesta.